SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 This is a pattern in which an object called **subject** maintains a list of dependant objects and notifies them of any state changes, usually through calling one of their methods.

-The **Observer** pattern facilitates good object-oriented design and promotes loose coupling.
+The **Observer** pattern facilitates a good object-oriented design and promotes loose coupling.

 # Common Participants

-[image assetsSrc="design-patterns-15.png" /]
+[image assetsSrc="js-application-design-patterns-15.png" /]

-- **Subject** - contains collection of observers.
+- **Subject**: contains a collection of observers.

 It can add or remove observers as needed.
-Implements an interface that allows observed objects to be added or removed - **subscribe()**, **unsubscribe()**.
+Implements an interface that allows observed objects to be added or removed - `subscribe()`, `unsubscribe()`.

 Sends notifications to the observers attached to it.

-- **Observer** - has an interface that sends updates to objects that need to be notified of a subject's changes of state.
+- **Observer**: has an interface that sends updates to objects that need to be notified of a subject's changes of state.

 # Concept

-[image assetsSrc="design-patterns-10.png" /]
+[image assetsSrc="js-application-design-patterns-10.png" /]

 The concept behind the **observer** pattern is that we have one subject, which can have one or more observers.

 It maintains a collection of observers and notifies them when a change to its state occurs.

-Messages to the observers are typically sent using a **notify()** method that loops through the subject's list of observers and inside the loop each observer's **update method** is invoked.
+Messages to the observers are typically sent using a `notify()` method that loops through the subject's list of observers and inside the loop each observer's **update method** is invoked.

 When the observer, no longer needs to receive updates from the subject it can be **detached** (removed from the subject's collection).